ChangRiver/realworld/README.md

 ## How this works

-All tutorials built against the same API spec and share the same exact bootstrap 4 templates.
+Every tutorial is built against the same API spec and every frontend shares the same exact Bootstrap 4 templates.

 The source code for all stacks is available in this repo in the stacks folder.
 The text of the tutorials are available for free on Thinkster.